Clooney, Clinton, and the Class of Cluelessness

 Click the document to see who Clinton's lobbyists are:

 Hillary Clinton has been widely acclaimed for her experience.
 Her experience as a legal eagle.
 Her experience in her husband's administration.
 Her experience as a U.S. Senator.
 And especially her experience as Secretary of State.
-One of her recent campaign ads props her up as an incomparable Commander in Chief proclaiming, "She's prepared for it like no other.
+One of her campaign ads propped her up as an incomparable Commander in Chief proclaiming, "She's prepared for it like no other.
 A tireless Secretary of State, standing up against the abuse of women and girls, negotiating a cease-fire in Gaza, leading the diplomacy that keeps us out of war.
 The Presidency is the toughest job in the world, and she's the one leader who has what it takes to get every part of the job done."

 In 2002, Hillary Clinton voted in favor of the war in Iraq.
 Bernie Sanders voted against it.
 Over 4,500 Americans died.
 Upwards of a half million Americans were injured (physical, emotional).
 Nearly 200,000 Iraqis died, the vast majority being civilians.
 Taxpayers have spent over $4 trillion with many more trillions to come.
 And yet, the region is less stable than it ever was.
 We now know what a vote for this war constituted... the worst foreign policy decision in our nation's history.

 In 2009, a vicious military coup ousted a democratically elected President in Honduras.
 Secretary Clinton fiercely advocated for the coup and supported new elections of pro-U.S. puppets, regardless of an international community that saw her decision as disdainful and dangerous.
 Latin American officials eventually rejected U.S. policy judgments and relations have been strained ever since.
 Honduras was already the most dangerous place on the planet but has since become far worse, with the world's highest murder rate, the constant slaughter of activists, journalists, dissenters, LGBT citizens, wholesale police and government corruption and a mass exodus of mothers and children who have desperately sought U.S. asylum.
 Hillary Clinton has steadfastly denied such asylum.
-Sanders supports it.
+Sanders supported it.

 In 2011, Secretary Clinton flew to Haiti, 9 months after the quake, to all but commandeer the presidential election and eventuate success for Michel ("Sweet Mickey") Martelly, a former carnival performer cum pop star, son of a Shell oil executive (hmm) and on-again-off-again resident of the U.S. who returned to Haiti for good after defaulting on over $1 million in bank loans.
 It's no surprise that Martelly cherished support from his "friends in the U.S." who coddled him with everything he needed to assume his nation's top seat, including a U.S. government pledge of millions in campaign support.